Reuse and recycling centres

 The system does not apply to the Reuse Shop at Avonmouth, which has a separate entrance.
 However, if you intend to use the recycling centre before or after visiting the Reuse shop you will need to ensure it is a day you are able to enter.

 Remember, you can use the live queue cameras to check the length of the queue at the Avonmouth and St Philips recycling centres before you set off from home.

 Reuse and recycling centres updates

-Any visits must be in line with odd and even number plate system.
-This is to allow for social distancing and to help reduce queue times.
+Any visits until the booking system is introduced must be in line with odd and even number plate system.
 These restrictions also apply to hire vehicles.
 Vans continue to require a permit.

 Please note, it is illegal to bring business, trade or construction waste to the recycling centres.
 However, you can bring up to six 25kg bags of household DIY waste.

 What to do if you need to visit

 We ask residents to sort their waste before arriving at the site and ensure they are able to move it themselves or with someone from the same household.

 Having a home clear out?